 With check fraud costing billions annually, it’s crucial for consumers, businesses, and financial institutions to stay proactive in implementing modern prevention strategies.
 Let’s take a closer look at how each group can protect themselves and their finances.

-How Consumers and Account Holders Can Prevent Check Fraud
+How Consumers and Account Holders Can Prevent Losses

 Consumers are often the first line of defense in preventing check fraud, and being aware of common scams and modern prevention techniques is crucial.
 Here are some actionable tips to reduce the risk of falling victim to check fraud: